A Genetics Test Told Me I'm Part Neanderthal | Reader's Digest

 The last list is where I finally find my colon.
 It turns out I am almost exactly average in terms of risk for colorectal cancer.
 Average risk!
 This is a huge relief.
 My colon is run-of-the-mill.
 Boring, even.
 It’s the kind of colon you wouldn’t even look at twice if you passed it on the street.

 I’m going to live forever!
-I celebrate my good news by not getting a colonoscopy.
+I celebrate my good news by NOT getting a colonoscopy.
+Did you know you can actually get an at-home colonoscopy kit these days?

 A few months after receiving my test results, I read that the Food and Drug Administration has forbidden my genetic-testing company from continuing to sell their product, expressing concerns about the “validity of their results.”
 How can that be?
 The validity of their results is the only thing separating them from a company that sells overpriced spittoons.
 Maybe everything they told me is a lie.
 Maybe my genes really are bad.